 Maderas Volcano National Park

 National Park status was awarded to Maderas Volcano in Nicaragua.
 An honour it rightly deserves and, also, needs for its preservation.
 The magical cloud forest that encircles the mammoth cone of Maderas Volcano is one of the most important in Nicaragua.
-The eery cloud forest of Maderas Volcano National Park is home to a large number of important species, many endemic to the Maderas area.
+The eerie cloud forest of Maderas Volcano National Park is home to a large number of important species, many endemic to the Maderas area.

 As with any protected area, the footprints left by hikers and general thrill-seekers now need to be controlled.
 For this reason, trails to summit Maderas Volcano must be kept to, not veered from, and respected.
 It’s also important to hike with a knowledgeable guide.
 This way, it promotes sustainable tourism and keeps this challenging and popular hike open to all.